- 404.727.6499

 Biography

-Matthew B. Lawrence is associate professor of law.
-Lawrence researches and publishes on health care finance, administrative law, and addictions.
-His scholarship is published or forthcoming in top journals including the Boston College Law Review, Columbia Law Review; Cornell Law Review, Duke Law Journal, Florida Law Review; Harvard Law and Policy Review; New York University Law Review; William & Mary Law Review; and Yale Law Journal.
-He has also published in peer reviewed publications including the Journal of Law, Medicine, & Ethics and Public Health Reports.
+Matthew B. Lawrence is a professor of law.
+Lawrence researches and publishes on health law, administrative law, and addictions.
+His scholarship is published or forthcoming in top journals including the Boston College Law Review, Columbia Law Review; Cornell Law Review, Duke Law Journal, Florida Law Review; Harvard Law Review; New York University Law Review; William & Mary Law Review; and Yale Law Journal.
+He has also published in peer reviewed publications including the Journal of Law, Medicine, & Ethic, Public Health Reports and the Journal of the American Medical Association (JAMA).
+He is a coauthor of The Law of American Health Care, a health law textbook centering federal statutory and regulatory law.
 In 2023, he was awarded the Provost’s Distinguished Teaching Award for Excellence in Graduate and Professional Education.

-In addition to his teaching and scholarship, Lawrence possesses a wealth of experience in the federal government.
-He most recently served as a special legal advisor to the US House of Representatives Budget Committee (Majority).
-Previously, he worked on health care regulatory issues during the Obama and Trump Administrations as a trial attorney in the Department of Justice’s Federal Programs Branch and attorney advisor in the Office of Management and Budget’s Office of General Counsel in the Executive Office of the President.
-In 2016, he received an individual special commendation award for his defense of Affordable Care Act programs while serving as trial attorney in the US Department of Justice.
+In addition to his teaching and scholarship, Lawrence possesses significant experience in the federal government.
+He is currently serving as a public member of the Administrative Conference of the United States.
+He previously served as senior advisor with the Drug Enforcement Administration, special legal advisor to the US House of Representatives Budget Committee (Majority), attorney advisor in the Office of Management and Budget’s Office of General Counsel in the Executive Office of the President, and trial attorney in the Department of Justice’s Federal Programs Branch.
+In 2016, he received an individual special commendation award for his defense of Affordable Care Act programs at the Department of Justice.

 Before coming to Emory Law, Lawrence was assistant professor of law at Pennsylvania State University (Dickinson Law), where he also held a courtesy appointment as assistant professor at Penn State College of Medicine in the Department of Surgery.
 He was recognized by the American Society for Law, Medicine, and Ethics as a 2017 Health Law Scholar, and is affiliate faculty at Harvard Law School’s Petrie-Flom Center for Health Law Policy, Bioethics, and Biotechnology, where he was previously a fellow.